plainionist/plainionist.github.io/_posts/2018-01-12-Blogging-with-Jekyll-Tags-Series.md

 excerpt_separator: <!--more-->
 ---

-Now that I have my basic blog running I want to tune it a litle bit ...
+Now that I have my basic blog running I want to tune it a little bit ...

 <!--more-->

 ## Tags

 Every blog needs tags.
 This gives the reader an easy way to find content related posts.
-After some research i found this great post about how to include tags in a Jerkyll and GitHub Pages based blog:
+After some research i found this great post about how to include tags in a Jekyll and GitHub Pages based blog:

 [Jekyll Tags on Github Pages](http://longqian.me/2017/02/09/github-jekyll-tag/)